zeyneptandogan/preprocessedpeoples/index.md

 {% include temporal_trends_female_representation.html %}
 {% include temporal_trends_male_representation.html %}

 <div style="text-align: justify">Both graphs point to gender inequality in the film industry; It seems that there are more men than women in both the cast and the crew.
-The data shows that there have been some efforts towards gender balance over time, but there is still a notable gap between the representation of men and women.
+Interestingly, male ratio is almost the same for crew and casts while female ratio is much higher for the crew than the cast of the movies.
+The reason for that might be the striking truth: cinematographers, directors and producers being traditionally perceived as male-centric powerful roles, they carve the backstage narrative.
+The temporal analysis also shows that there have been some efforts towards gender balance over time, but there is still a notable gap between the representation of men and women.
 Acknowledging the efforts made, the industry has taken steps towards a more balanced portrayal.
 Still, the long road on ensuring equal representation for all talents in the cinematic world stretches far beyond the horizon. 🌅
 </div>

 ## Movie Genre Evaluation based on Genders

 <div style="text-align: justify"> Now, we're putting movie genres under the gender microscope.🧐 We will look at the genders based on genres and try to answer whether there are specific movie genres that demonstrate a minimal or no gender gap in terms of character representation.
 Any guesses?
 We actually have but for now, let's keep the genre guessing game alive!
 In this scope, we will firstly look at the top 20 since there are a variety of genres. </div>
 {% include top_genre_gender_distribution.html %}
-<div style="text-align: justify">It is obvious that for the top 20 genres, more male characters hogging the spotlight.
+<div style="text-align: justify">It is obvious that for the top 20 genres, more male characters appear.
 But, as we know, the best twists come when we least expect them..
 Let's keep exploring!</div>
 {% include equal_or_more_female_genres.html %}

 <div style="text-align: justify">As it can be seen from the plot, there are only 12 films which includes more number of females in the dataset.😯 Unveiling the feminine spotlight, many of these genres—including "feminist film," "gender issues," and "women in prison films"—have topics that are exclusive to women.
 This pattern points to a concentrated portrayal of female characters in genres that are examining topics and storylines centered around women. <br>